Cathedral Window Cookies

 Instructions

-• Place butter and chocolate chips in a saucepan over medium low heat.
+• Place ½ cup butter and 2 cups semi-sweet chocolate chips in a saucepan over medium low heat.
 Cook, stirring constantly, until just melted (this should only take a minute or two).

 • Let mixture cool for 10 minutes so the marshmallows don’t melt when added.

-• Prepare the mini marshmallows and chopped walnuts by placing them in a large bowl.
+• Prepare the 10 oz multi-colored mini marshmallows and 1 cup chopped walnuts by placing them in a large bowl.
 Once cooled, pour the chocolate mixture over the top, and stir to combine.

-• Divide the coconut in half, and spread each portion down the center of a sheet of plastic wrap.
+• Divide the 2 cups shredded sweetened coconut in half, and spread each portion down the center of a sheet of plastic wrap.
 Divide the chocolate marshmallow mixture in a half and spread it down the length of the coconut on each sheet of plastic.

 • Use the plastic wrap to help you shape the chocolate marshmallow mixture into a log, coated with the coconut.
 Repeat this step with the second sheet of plastic wrap so that you end up with two cookie logs.